 That being said, there is one recruitment tool that has stood the test of time and in most cases takes place much in the same way as it did 5 or even 10 years ago: the job interview.

 There are countless resources on how to prepare and impart successful interview answers, and tips and advice on how to present yourself to ensure you don’t get ruled out of the running before you’ve opened your mouth that I encourage you to read.
-But do dress smartly and don’t turn up late – you will be amazed at how many candidates I’ve met that have failed to address either of these basic requirements!
+But do dress smartly and don’t turn up late – it would shock you to learn how many candidates I’ve met that have failed to address either of these basic requirements!

 Having acted as a hiring manager in many interviews throughout my career, there is one major tip I would give to anyone that’s facing one in the near future: know who the employer is you’re meeting with.

 I know.
 This sounds so obvious you are probably thinking this isn’t a helpful tip at all.
-But you will be amazed at how many candidates that have sat opposite me over the years and really did not have a clue about what our organisation did, nor what the job was about.
+But you will be amazed at how many candidates that have sat opposite me over the years and really did not have the faintest idea about what our organisation did, nor what the job was about.

 Do your research